bngo01/web102/README.md

-# This is a collection of CodePath's WEB102 course for the Spring 2023 semester
+# A collection of CodePath's WEB102 (Intermediate Web Development) course for the Spring 2023 semester
 Author: Bao Ngo